AdobeDocs/commerce-testing/src/pages/guide/integration/data-fixtures-guide.md

 <InlineAlert variant="warning" slots="text" />

 New legacy fixtures **cannot be created**.
-Existing legacy fixtures should be migrated to parametrized data fixtures.
+Existing legacy fixtures should be migrated to parameterized data fixtures.

 **Example with DocBlock annotation:**